 Talk to your dentist about this though, they may advise you that drinking from a straw will instead increase staining on your back teeth if you are not using the straw efficiently.

 The elderly or individuals with disabilities may find it easier to drink with a straw because it can result in a decreased risk of spilling.
 After all, you do not need to tip the beverage.

 Cons for using straws

 Though paper straws were used as early as the 19th century, by the 1970s plastic straws were the standard.
-Now we use straws without even thinking twice about it.
-So much so that nearly 170 to 490 million plastics straws are used in the United States each day.
+Now many Americans use straws without even thinking twice about it.
+So much so that nearly 500 million plastics straws are used in the United States each day.
 That’s nearly 1 straw for each American adult or child – each day.

 Besides the environmental concerns, frequent use of straws can cause you to develop wrinkles in your lip, similar to a smoker.
 The repeated movement of your top lip to insert the straw is similar to the action of placing a cigarette in your mouth.

-Lastly, straws have a tendency to draw in excess air which then is sucked into your digestive tract leading to gas and bloating briefly after drinking a beverage with a straw.
+Lastly, straws tend to draw in excess air which then is sucked into your digestive tract leading to gas and bloating briefly after drinking a beverage with a straw.

 What’s the verdict?

 It comes down to what makes the most sense to you.
 Obviously, the US use of 500 million straws per day is a substantial problem.
 But using a straw can benefit your health and safety.

 The solution for most people is probably somewhere in the middle.
 Can you make a habit of using a reusable straw?
 Can you go without a straw for one beverage and not another?
 Can you drink said beverage at home where you are less likely to use a disposable straw?